on June 18 2013

 Oil-Based vs. Water-Based Stains, Types and Application

 Oil-based stains have been in use for many years.
 They provide depth of color and minimal raising of a wood’s grain, though the topcoat may take on a slight amber tint over time.
 Water-based stains dry more quickly and can be easily cleaned up with soap and water.
 Because of their fast drying time, it may be easiest to work on small sections when using water-based stains to avoid drying before you are finished.
-They give off little odor, are more environmentally friendly and provide a clear topcoat.
+They give off little odor, but are more environmentally friendly and provide a clear topcoat.
 Water-based stains also provide a wider range of intense colors.
-Both types provide excellent durability.
+Both types provide excellent durability

 • Oil-based stains create traditional coloring